Communication Lower Bounds via Critical Block Sensitivity

 \newgeometry{left=1.3in,right=1.3in}

 \textbf{Abstract.}\quad We use \emph{critical block sensitivity}, a new complexity measure introduced by Huynh and Nordstr{\"o}m~({ STOC~2012}), to study the communication complexity of search problems.
 To begin, we give a simple new proof of the following central result of Huynh and Nordstr{\"o}m: if $S$ is a search problem with critical block sensitivity~$b$, then every randomised two-party protocol solving a certain \emph{two-party lift} of $S$ requires $\Omega(b)$ bits of communication.
 Besides simplicity, our proof has the advantage of generalising to the multi-party setting.
-We combine these results with new critical block sensitivity lower bounds for \emph{Tseitin} and \emph{Pebbling} search problems to obtain the following applications. \begin{itemize} \item \textbf{Monotone circuit depth:} We exhibit a monotone function on $n$ variables whose monotone circuits require depth $\Omega(n/\log n)$; previously, a bound of $\Omega(\sqrt{n})$ was known (Raz and Wigderson, { JACM~1992}).
-Moreover, we prove a tight $\Theta(\sqrt{n})$ monotone depth bound for a function in monotone $\P$.
-This implies an average-case hierarchy theorem within monotone~$\P$ similar to a result of Filmus et al.~({ FOCS~2013}).
+We combine these results with new critical block sensitivity lower bounds for \emph{Tseitin} and \emph{Pebbling} search problems to obtain the following applications. \begin{itemize} \item \textbf{Monotone circuit depth:} We exhibit a monotone $n$-variable function in $\NP$ whose monotone circuits require depth $\Omega(n/\log n)$; previously, a bound of $\Omega(\sqrt{n})$ was known (Raz and Wigderson, { JACM~1992}).
+Moreover, we prove a $\Theta(\sqrt{n})$ monotone depth bound for a function in monotone $\P$.

 \item \textbf{Proof complexity:} We prove new rank lower bounds as well as obtain the first length--space lower bounds for semi-algebraic proof systems, including Lov\'asz--Schrijver and Lasserre (SOS) systems.
 In particular, these results extend and simplify the works of Beame et al.~({ SICOMP~2007}) and Huynh and Nordstr{\"o}m. \end{itemize}